SNL Funny 115

 masterpiece sketches on Saturday Night Live, and there's a good reason

 they always bring it back whenever he decides to host.
-Like Steve
+Like

 Martin and Christopher Walken and Tom Hanks before him, Justin